farnoosh27/NLP/README.md

 # NLP, MLOps and Telecommunication
 ## Purpose
-NLP involves extracting information from text in order to leverage it for downstream applications
+NLP involves extracting information from text in order to leverage it for downstream applications:

 I am trying to specialize in Natural Language Processing for the purpose of my job, so here is the repository!